“Mary Ann Garcia shares images from her youth in the Catholic school on mission grounds." © Robert Pluma

 Each year, CENTER recognizes photographic excellence and innovative contributions to the field through its Awards and Project Grants.
 As part of CENTER’s career advancement packages, these selected photographers are invited to discuss their projects and process in a public forum during the Review Santa Fe Photo Symposium.

-On Sunday, November 3, photographer and CENTER Board of Directors Vice President Evan Anderman, Ph.D., moderates an intimate discussion and audience Q&A with CENTER’s 2024 Award and Project Grant winners.
+Thank you for joining us on Sunday, November 3, with photographer and CENTER Board of Directors Vice President Evan Anderman, Ph.D., as he moderated an intimate discussion and audience Q&A with CENTER’s 2024 Award and Project Grant winners.
 Explore the projects below for a preview of the event.
+The presentation recordings are forthcoming.

 WHEN • Sunday, November 3, 12:00 PM – 3:30 PM MT